GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping

 Warp occupancy is one of the important indicators when evaluating the kernel performance of a CUDA application.
-A \textit{warp} is a group of 32 adjacent threads in a block and Streaming Multiprocessor~(i.e., SM) schedules the same instruction for the threads in a warp~\cite{achieved_occupancy}.
-Warp occupancy is the ratio of \editedII{the} number of active warps over \editedII{the} maximum supported number of warps for SM.
-Theoretical occupancy is determined by the numbers of warps, blocks and registers per SM, and shared memory.
+A \textit{warp} is a group of 32 adjacent threads in a block, and Streaming Multiprocessor~(i.e., SM) schedules the same instruction for the threads in a warp~\cite{achieved_occupancy}.
+Warp occupancy is the ratio of active warps over the maximum supported number of warps for SM.
+The number of warps, blocks, registers per SM, and shared memory determines theoretical occupancy.
 With these conditions, the maximum number of registers per thread is 32 for $100\%$ occupancy while using all threads in a warp.
-GateKeeper-GPU does not utilize shared memory, and we opt for maximizing the number of warps and blocks in order to maintain high throughput.
-By using \editedII{the} CUDA occupancy calculator~\cite{cudaoccupancycalculator}, we calculate GateKeeper-GPU's theoretical warp occupancy and present a comparison with \editedII{the} achieved occupancy value.
+GateKeeper-GPU does not utilize shared memory, and we opt to maximize the number of warps and blocks to maintain a high throughput.
+Using the CUDA occupancy calculator~\cite{cudaoccupancycalculator}, we calculate GateKeeper-GPU's theoretical warp occupancy and present a comparison with the achieved occupancy value.

-We perform profiling experiments on the 100bp and 250bp data sets with error thresholds \editedI{\textit{e = }}4 and \editedI{\textit{e = }}10, respectively, by using CUDA command-line profiler nvprof \cite{nvprof}.
-By carrying out system profiling and metrics analyses, we provide \editedI{GateKeeper-GPU's} power consumption, warp execution efficiency, and multiprocessor activity.
+We perform profiling experiments on the 100bp and 250bp data sets with error thresholds \textit{e = }4 and \textit{e = }10, respectively, by using CUDA command-line profiler nvprof \cite{nvprof}.
+By conducting system profiling and metrics analyses, we provide GateKeeper-GPU's power consumption, warp execution efficiency, and multiprocessor activity.